 - The ministry said headhunters may face fines if they violate the regulation.
 “If the recruitment involves semiconductors and integrated circuits, the penalty will be even higher,” the notice said.

 - Taiwanese workers are still allowed to work on the mainland, including in the semiconductor industry.

 Context: On March 9, Taiwanese prosecutors raided two local recruiters who allegedly broke the law by recruiting semiconductor workers from the island to work for a Chinese chipmaker, according to local media reports.

 - Previously, there were no government bans on the hires of local workers for Chinese firms.
-A 1992 Taiwanese law which forbids Chinese firms from doing business on the island without government approval has been used to restrict recruiting on the island previously.
+A 1992 local law which forbids Chinese firms from doing business on the island without government approval has been used to restrict recruiting on the island previously.

 - In August, Nikkei Asia reported two Chinese government-backed chip firms had together hired more than 100 veteran engineers and managers from TSMC.
 One of the firms was the now-notorious failure Hongxin Semiconductor Manufacturing Company (HSMC), which also hired former TSMC vice president for research and development vice president Chiang Shang-Yi as its chief executive.